Introduction

 What is Manganese?

-Although the body only requires small amounts of manganese, it is essential for maintaining proper physiological functions.
+Although the body needs only small amounts of manganese, it is necessary for overall health.

 Functions of Manganese in the Body

-Manganese is involved in the production of antioxidant enzymes such as manganese superoxide dismutase.
-These enzymes protect the body from damage caused by harmful free radicals.
+Manganese helps produce antioxidant enzymes.
+These enzymes protect the body from harmful free radicals.

 4. Supports Digestion